 Does this seem familiar: “report.doc”, “report_2.doc”, “report_final_2_for_real.doc”?
 If so, congratulations!
 You’ve been using version control!
 But there has to be a better way, right?

-, learning how to using version control
+This week, we revisited git, learning how to using version control

 in a slightly more sustainable manner.